Syllabus¶

 Groups can be changed from one project to another.
 If your partner drops out of the course or you feel they are not contributing to the group’s effort, you should make the instructor aware of this.

 There will be ten checkpoint exams throughout the quarter, each with a duration between 10 and 20 minutes.
-Each exam will be graded on a pass/fail basis:
+Each exam will be graded on a S/N/U scale:

-In other words, the final exam serves only to provide a second chance to pass a checkpoint exam you did not pass earlier in the quarter.
-This means that, if you pass all the checkpoint exams, you can skip the final exam.
+In other words, the final exam serves only to provide a second chance to improve your score on the checkpoint exams.
+This means that, if you earn an S on all the checkpoint exams, you can skip the final exam.
 It also means you could skip all the checkpoint exams, and only take the final exam.

 To get the most out of the checkpoint exams, you should treat them like practice exams.
 While some mild preparation is fine, you should not study heavily for them, and should use them as a way to checkpoint your knowledge of the material (and as an opportunity to get feedback on your level of mastery).
-If you happen to already master the material, there is a reward involved (you won’t be “re-tested” on that material at the final), but always remember that, if you don’t pass a checkpoint exam, you will have another chance to pass it at the final exam.
+If you happen to already master the material, there is a reward involved (you won’t be “re-tested” on that material at the final), but always remember that, if you earn an N or U on a checkpoint exam, you will have another chance to improve your score at the final exam.

 The course meets twice a week for lectures.
 In most weeks, one of the lectures will introduce material that will be expanded upon in pre-recorded lectures that are made available that week, and the other lecture will focus on the course projects.